kashf99/flutter_assessment/README.md

 The project follows the MVC (Model-View-Controller) architecture pattern:

-> Model: Represents data and business logic.
+1. Model: Represents data and business logic.
-> View: Represents the UI components.
+2. View: Represents the UI components.
-> Controller: Mediates between the model and view, handling user input and updating the UI.
+3. Controller: Mediates between the model and view, handling user input and updating the UI.
-> resources: Contains some reusable basic custom widgets, services and constants.
+4. Resources: Contains some reusable basic custom widgets, services and constants.

 # Usage Guidelines